pathfinder177/blockchain_go/doc/WALLET_SERVER.md

 Then user is redirected to page with transactions history for currency

 Currency should be chosen by user: radiobutton(hardcoded)

-#### /auth(DB) change index page to "main page" is required
-NEW USER
-Given user get to /
-When user clicks sign up
-Then user is redirected to page with registration form, submit data and redirected to main page On main page user submits wallet address and it refers to user and can not be reused anyone else

-EXISTING USER
-Given user get to /
-When user click sign in
-Then user submit the login data and redirected to main page

 #### /send(blc)
 Given user click send